bafg-bund/ntsportal/tests/testthat/_snaps/screening-launchProcess.md

     Code
       try(screeningSelectedBatches(testIndexName, "foo", "bar"))
-    Output
+    Message
+      bar already exists, files may be overwritten Condition
+      Warning in `warnNonExistentDirs()`:
+      The following directories do not exist: foo Output
-      Error in getSelectedMsrawfileBatches(msrawfileIndex, batchDirs) :
+      Error in getSelectedMsrawfileBatches(msrawfileIndex, batchDirs, screeningType) :
         No batches found in dir foo